carsonetb/Engine/parser/DOCUMENTATION.md

     ... (true)
 }

-Currently T's if statement has limitations.
-You cannot use 'or' or 'and' operators (|| or &&) or seperate those with perenthasis.
-This functionality will be added in the future.
+You can seperate checks with 'or' and 'and' operators ('&&' and '||').
+For example:

+var int a = 5
+var int b = 7

+if var a < var b && var a == int 5 || string gobbledeegook == string something else {
+    ... (true)
+}

+T currently does not support using parenthasis in if statements, although it will be added in the future.

 ## Keyword: var (utils/TVarObj)
 T variables are simple and similar to most other